-FORA staff, working with MBI, will complete Category I and II work tasks as appropriate, including text and figure corrections, and updates guestions orandum B).
+FORA staff, working with MBI, will complete Category I and II work tasks as appropriate, including text and figure corrections, and updates.

-At the May 13, 2016 FORA Board meeting, member regarding the Determination Opinion Report.
-MBI add "Response to Comments on Determination Opinion of lressed these questions in its mem
+At the May 13, 2016 FORA Board meeting, members of the general public raised questions regarding the Determination Opinion Report.
+MBI addressed these questions in its memorandum "Response to Comments on Determination Opinion of Categories I and II" (Attachment B).

-FISCAL IMPACT:

-Reviewed by FORA Controller

-Staff time and MBI's contract funding are included in the he approved FORA budget.
+Staff time for this items is included in the approved annual budget.
+MBI's contract funding is included in the approved FY 15/16 annual budget.

-COORDINATION:

-Authority Counsel, Administrative and Executive Comm mittees, MBI.
+Authority Counsel, Administrative and Executive Committees, MBI.

-by

-Ted Lopez Michael A. Houlemard, Jr.
+Approved by Prepared by Michael A. Houlemard, Page 56 of 102

+We Make a Difference

+Attachment A to Item 9c FORA Board Meeting, 6/10/16